To be eligible for the English 302 test-out exam, you

 Registration for the Exam

-Students must register with the Testing Office.
-The Fall 2015 registration deadline is noon on Wednesday, September 16.
-A $100, non-refundable fee will be placed on the student’s university bill after the student has taken the exam.
-Please keep in mind that the $100 fee is non-refundable, unless you cancel your registration by sending an email to firstname.lastname@example.org by Wednesday noon before the exam.
+You must register with the Student Counseling Service Testing Office.
+The Spring 2016 registration deadline is noon on Wednesday, January 20, 2016.
+A $100, non-refundable fee will be placed on your university bill after you have taken the exam.
+The $100 fee is non-refundable, unless you cancel your registration by sending an email to email@example.com by noon on the Wednesday before the exam.

 - Print out the English 302 Registration Form (PDF file).